arungudelli/arungudelli/content/tutorial/c-sharp/the-curious-case-of-readonly-field-in-c/index.md

 I explained about static readonly in differences between constant vs readonly variables article.

-### <span style="text-decoration: underline;">We can pass C#&nbsp;<span style="text-decoration: underline;">readonly</span>&nbsp;fields as ref or out parameters in Constructor Context:</span>
+### <span style="text-decoration: underline;">We can pass C# <span style="text-decoration: underline;">readonly</span> fields as ref or out parameters in Constructor Context:</span>

-&nbsp;

-As the readonly&nbsp;fields can be assigned inside the constructor we can pass them as ref or out parameters inside the constructor context as shown below.
+ As the readonly fields can be assigned inside the constructor we can pass them as ref or out parameters inside the constructor context as shown below.

 <pre>public class Program
 {